-Meet Vincent The Conqueror
+1-Year-Old Boy Battling Rare Form Of Cancer That Affects About 30 Children In US A Year

 PHILADELPHIA (CBS) – He’s a little boy full of spunk, energy, and heart.
 But 1-year-old Vincent Nowroozi is fighting a fierce battle most of us will never know.

 “They’ve been extremely difficult.
-The hardest thing we’ve been through in our entire lives,” Vincent’s mother Natalie Nowroozi said.
+The hardest thing we’ve been through in our entire lives,” Vincent’s mother, Natalie Nowroozi, said.

-“He looked like a normal healthy baby so for someone to come in and tell us he had masses on his brain, was almost impossible to believe,” Natalie Nowroozi said.
+“He looked like a normal healthy baby so for someone to come in and tell us he had masses on his brain, was almost impossible to believe,” Nowroozi said.

 The two masses were cancerous brain tumors and at the time, only one of them was operable.
 The next day, Vincent was rushed into surgery.

-“They came to us and told us that he had “ATRT” or atypical teratoid rhabdoid tumors,” Natalie Nowroozi said.
+“They came to us and told us that he had ‘ATRT’ or atypical teratoid rhabdoid tumors,” Nowroozi said.

 ATRT is a very rare form of cancer.
 In the United States, only about 30 children a year are diagnosed.

-Doctors told Natalie and Vincent’s father Ramin Nowroozi that their son had a less than a 10% chance of surviving more than 11 months.
+Doctors told Natalie and Vincent’s father, Ramin Nowroozi, that their son had a less than a 10% chance of surviving more than 11 months.

-They were faced with two options — start him on a high dose chemotherapy regime and hope it would kill the aggressive cancer cells or forego treatment altogether.
+They were faced with two options — start him on a high-dose chemotherapy regime and hope it would kill the aggressive cancer cells or forego treatment altogether.

 “We’re not gonna not try.
 As much as we don’t want to do this to our son and give him chemotherapy, we have to try.
 Because if we don’t, we’ll never be able to live with ourselves and say what if,” Natalie Nowroozi said.